 If you want more adrenaline and mystical energy in your life, Peru is the best choice to make.
-We live very stressful lives and need to relax and have fun, this is the country you’ve been looking for.
+We live very stressful lives and need to relax and have fun, this is the country you’ ve been looking for.
 Peru is not only Machu Picchu it is an awesome country which holds a lot of many historical places, it has coast, highlands and jungles where you can find hidden treasures which are waiting for you to discover.
-It’s like opening a Pandora’s box, you’ll never know what you’ll get.
+It’s like opening a Pandora’s box, you’ 'll never know what you’ ll get.
 It’s up to you to escape to this wonderful country to be amazed by its beauty and history.
-Here you’ll have a once in a lifetime opportunity to live the most amazing adventure of all.
-Come to Peru a mystical country which is eager to show you its wonders.
+Here you’ ll have a once in a lifetime opportunity to live the most amazing adventure of all.
+Come to Peru a mystical country that is eager to show you its wonders.
 You will explore the jungle and its mysteries on this tour.
-Once you decide to do this awesome tour you will relax and live the beauty of the High Andes, the Manu Cloud forests and the Manu Blanquillo area.
-Knowing that you’ll spend more time on the lagoon, road, jungle trails, lakes, oxbow lake, catamarans, hidden, jungle trails, observation tower, macaws and mammals clay licks and etc., you’ll increase the chances of spotting many rare species found within the Manu.
+Once you decide to do this awesome tour you will relax and live the beauty of the High Andes, the Manu Cloud forests, and the Manu Blanquillo area.
+Knowing that you’ ll spend more time on the lagoon, road, jungle trails, lakes, oxbow lake, catamarans, hidden, jungle trails, observation tower, macaws and mammals clay licks, etc., you’ ll increase the chances of spotting many rare species found within the Manu.
 Come here to Peru and live the greatest adventure of all.

 Early morning activities are as follows: you will be picked up from your selected hotel in Cusco where our birdwatcher guide will greet you before heading out south of Cusco to enjoy a picnic breakfast at Huarcapay lagoon.
 The lagoon is surrounded by Inca, and pre-Inca ruins.
 Here you will see a variety of high Andean waterfalls including Puna, Yellow-billed and Cinnamon Teal, Yellow-billed Pintail, Andean Duck and other wetland associated with birds.
 White-tufted Grebe and Andean Coot will be there too.
 Depending on the time of year migrant North American shorebirds (waders) may be present.
 You will be specifically on the lookout for Wren-like Rushbird, Many-colored Rush-tyrant, Yellow-winged Blackbird, Puna Ibis, Plumbeous Rail and Andean Negrito.
 You may see birds of prey such as the Aplomado Falcon, Cinereous Harrier, Variable Hawk and Black-chested Buzzard-Eagle.
 In the arid scrub around the lake you'll look for the endemic Rufous-fronted Canasteros and also Streak-fronted Thornbirds.
 You should find the pretty, endemic Bearded Mountaineer feeding in the tobacco tree (Nicotania sp.) with Giant Hummingbirds and Trainbearers.
 Peruvian Ash-breasted and Mourning Sierra-Finches will be here with Greenish Yellow-finches and Blue and Yellow Tanagers.